pjtunstall/push-swap/README.md

 As for 500 numbers, Jamie says he used the same logic as for 100, "But instead of splitting it into 5 chunks, \[I\] just split it into 11 chunks.
 Why 11?
 11 chunks are what I decided to use after running several tests on it.
 The range of action points I got was way less than other numbers I tested it on."

-We tested his algorithm (optimized with shared rotations and descending order on B) for different amounts of buckets on 500 numbers.
-Each test was performed 100 times, and the standard deviation was always in the region of 150.
+We tested a version of his algorithm--optimized with shared rotations and descending order on B, and making the initial bucket sort a simple triage rather than combining it with instertion sort--for different amounts of buckets on 500 numbers.
+Each test was performed 100 times.
 The sweet spot seems to be around 4 buckets.

 1: 5208
 2: 4677